DoddaSrinivasan/MultiRowUITabBar/README.md

 # Currently Re-Architecting this repo and adding CocoaPods support.
-Check back for updates.
+## Implemented
+1. Basic functionality is done.
+2. Added Cocoa pods Installation.
+3. Removed all the manual setup.
+All you have to do is subclass and override methods.

+## TODO:
+1. Expose UI points to customise.
+2. Update ReadMe to use the library.
+3. Add Animations for menu

 # MultiRowUITabBar
 Custom UITabBarController for iOS.
 Provides multiple rows of tab bar items on click of "More".